Common cyber attacks

 ARP spoofing

-ARP spoofing, also known as ARP poisoning: A MITM attack that allows attackers to intercept communication between network devices.
+ARP spoofing, also known as ARP poisoning, is a MITM attack that allows attackers to intercept communication between network devices.
 In this kind of attack the attacker places himself between the source and destination to eavesdrop on communications or to modify traffic before it reaches the destination.
+Mitigation: Dynamic ARP Inspection (DAI).

 DAI (Dynamic ARP Inspection) validates ARP packets by checking them against a trusted DHCP snooping binding table or a manually configured ARP ACL.
 DAI ensures that the IP-to-MAC mappings in ARP replies are correct, stopping attackers from spoofing another host's IP address (a key technique in ARP poisoning attacks).